tillgrallert/slides/dh/2024-04-digital-epigraphy/2024-04-03-digital-epigraphy.md

 ::: notes

-"epoch of computationability" orginates with Berry
+- "epoch of computationability" orginates with Berry
+- Digital history, then, accepts that the human cultural record is being *datafied* and we need computational methods in order to make historical arguments [cf. @DigitalHistoryArgument2017, 2; @Laessig2021DigitalHistory, 6]

 :::